ama-bit/hello-world/README.md

-# Hello World
+# Hello World 🗺️

-This repository is a simple Hello World project to practice using Git and GitHub.
+This repository is a simple Hello World exercise to practice GitHub's pull request workflow.

 ---

 ### Purpose

-The goal of this project is to build a foundation in:
+The goal of this exercise is to build a foundation in:

 - Git and GitHub
 - GitHub Flow